How to help your dog cope with the heat

 Something that can really help your dog in the heat is a dip in the water.

-However, not all beaches allow dogs, so pay attention to signage.
+However, dogs are not allowed on all beaches, so pay attention to the signage.

-A cool bath at home can also do wonders if the beach is a bit far away.
-You can actually even just dip their paws in cold water if a full bath seems daunting.
+A cool bath at home can also work wonders if the beach is a bit far away.
+You can even just dip their paws in cold water if a full bath seems overwhelming.

 Take the long walk in the evening

-Most people give their dog a good long walk in the afternoon, but on hot summer days, the walk can quickly become both too long and too hot.
+Most people take their dog for a good long walk in the afternoon, but on hot summer days, the walk can quickly become both too long and too hot.

-A good tip is therefore to shorten the afternoon walk and instead take the long walk later in the evening.
+A good tip is therefore to shorten the afternoon walk and instead take the long walk early in the morning or later in the evening.

-Also, remember to protect your dog's paws on hot asphalt – feel it with your hand or your own foot first.
+Also remember to protect your dog's paws on hot asphalt – check with your hand or your own foot first.

-Paws also dry out more easily in the summer, and a good paw wax can help here.
+Paws also dry out more easily in summer, and a good paw wax can help here.

 Dog ice cream or lightly thawed BARF